comendrun/true-cost-of-ownership/ideas.md

 - add the manual or automatic transmission part to the car details
 - add a feature to compare two user cars with each other
 - the "Sugggested Values for the Empty field" should only be shown for the specific vehicle ID's case, not for all of the cases that we open the advanced form.
+- adding the new pages to the breadcrumb list